- Follow

 How to Create a New Course

 New Course Proposal forms may be submitted at any time during the academic year.
 After all approvals are received, new courses are entered into the course master by the Office of the Registrar and then they become active.
 Once active, a course may be offered.
-New course listings and descriptions will appear in the following year’s catalog.

 The approval of New Course Proposal forms is the responsibility of the faculty of each respective academic unit.
 A faculty member develops a course and inputs the required information into a New Course Proposal form online in Curriculog.
 (The form input may be done by an administrative assistant.)